SergioDonati/express-routing-app/README.md

 ## Install

-This module require node >= 6.5.0 because is written with the last ECMAScript 6 features, so firstly check you version.
+This module require node >= 6.5.0 because is written with the last ECMAScript 6 features, so firstly check your version.

 ```bash
 $ npm install express-routing-app --save